Shoaib-bit/RAG-System/readme.md

    - `--rerank_model`: Specify which CrossEncoder model to use (default: "cross-encoder/ms-marco-MiniLM-L-6-v2")
    - `--provider`: Specify which LLM provider to use: "google", "openai", or "anthropic" (overrides .env setting)
    - `--model`: Specify a specific model to use with the chosen provider (overrides .env setting)
+   - `--compression`: Use document compression to extract the most relevant content from retrieved documents
+   - `--retrieval-qa`: Use LangChain's RetrievalQA chain for structured question answering with detailed references
    - Type 'exit' to quit the application

 ## Project Structure